Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Pump-and-Dump Schemes Analysis

 \subsection{Channel-Level Analysis (Q3)}

-To answer Q3, we investigate coin selection strategies of different channels \textit{w.r.t.} several characteristics.
-Due to the space limitation, we only report three features.
-Figure~\ref{fig:ChannelAnalysis}(a) presents a scatter plot of pumped coin's market cap across different channels.
-Each dot in the figure represents a pumped coin.
-The X-axis is the channel index, and the Y-axis is the market capitalization value.
-Although the market cap of most of the coins falls into the range of $10^6$ to $10^9$, for a given channel, coins' market cap is not evenly scattered but exhibits homogeneity in a particular range.
-This observation indicates the variety in coin selection strategies among different channels.
-The reason behind this is simple: The success of a P\&D heavily relies on the participation of channel members.
-A bigger channel generally has more choices for coins to pump and tends to target bigger coins to generate higher trading volume, which is difficult to pump for those small channels.
-Figure~\ref{fig:ChannelAnalysis}(b) and (c) present Alexa rank and number of Reddit subscribers of pumped coins, which show similar aggregation effects as Figure~\ref{fig:ChannelAnalysis}(a), indicating that selection strategies vary across different channels.
+To answer Q3, we investigate coin selection strategies of different channels in terms of several characteristics.
+Figure~\ref{fig:ChannelAnalysis}(a) presents a scatter plot of the market capitalization of the pumped coins in different channels.
+Each dot in the figure represents a pumped coin, with the channel index on the X-axis and the market capitalization value on the Y-axis.
+The first observation is that the market capitalization of coins pumped by a specific channel exhibits homogeneity (similarity) within a specific range, while exhibits heterogeneity across different channels.
+The underlying reason for this phenomenon is straightforward: the success of a pump event heavily relies on the number of participants.
+A channel with larger population of members generally has access to a wider selection of coins to pump and tends to target coins with larger market capitalization to generate higher trading volume, which is difficult feat for smaller channels to achieve.
+Figure~\ref{fig:ChannelAnalysis}(b) and (c) show the Alexa rank and number of Reddit subscribers of the pumped coins respectively, which exhibit similar effects as Figure~\ref{fig:ChannelAnalysis}(a).

-\textbf{Semantic Similarity:} Besides verifying a channel's selection strategy exhibiting the aggregation effects on numeric features, we further study whether coins pumped by the same channel tend to share similar semantics.
-Specifically, we pre-train SkipGram\cite{SkipGram} embeddings on a huge cryptocurrency-related corpus and use the embedding of the coin symbol to represent that coin.
-Figure~\ref{fig:semantic_similarity} shows cosine similarity distributions of pairs selected under three strategies: 1. select from the same channel's pump history; 2. select from the pumped coins; 3. select from all coins randomly.
-Obviously, the semantic similarity distribution of coins pumped by the same channel exhibit not only an aggregation effect (\textit{i.e.}, with a minor variance), but also a significantly higher average score (0.92), compared to that of pairs selected from pumped coins (0.80) and all coins (0.72).
+\textbf{Semantic Similarity:} We further investigate whether coins pumped by the same channel tend to share similar semantics.
+Specifically, we pre-train SkipGram embeddings~\cite{SkipGram} on a huge cryptocurrency-related corpus and extract the word embedding of the coin symbol to represent its semantics.
+Figure~\ref{fig:semantic_similarity} illustrates the cosine similarity distributions of pairs selected under three distinct strategies: 1) selection from the same channel's pump history; 2) selection from all the pumped coins; 3) random selection from all available coins.
+Evidently, the semantic similarity distribution of coins pumped by the same channel exhibit a significant high average value (0.92) with minor variance compared to pairs selected with strategy 2 (with average value of 0.80) and strategy 3 (with average value of 0.72).
 This empirical study further proves that a channel has its distinct coin selection pattern.